Women's shelter: Germany

 Since the Gewaltschutzgesetz ("Protection from Violence Law") entered into force on 1 January 2002, according to which violent offenders can be expelled from the residence, the need and number of women's shelters have decreased.
 In 2002 there were approximately 400 women's shelters in Germany, of which 153 were autonomous.
 According to a study published in 2012 on behalf of the Ministry of Family Affairs, 15,000 women, accompanied by 17,000 children, sought refuge in the then around 350 women's shelters and 40 protection homes in 2011.
 However, women had to be turned away 9,000 times because the facilities were full.
 In 2013, 34,000 women and children sought refuge in facilities, but once again 9,000 women had to be rejected.

 According to the allocation formula of the Istanbul Convention (Article 23), which Germany ratified in October 2017 and entered into force there in February 2018, there was a nationwide shortage of 14,600 women's shelters.
 In accordance with the coalition agreement, the CDU/CSU and the SPD have announced an action programme to support women affected by violence and a round table evaluation by the federal, state and local authorities on the subject in order to ensure the needs-based expansion and adequate financial security of women's shelters and corresponding advice centre.

 Iran

 Behzisti has Health houses, Social intervention center and safehouses may offer 20 days of service and after that may offer permanently care for maximum of 6 months.
 There are two in Mashhad and Arak has one.
 Isfahan has a rehab center.
 Women must be no less than 15 years of age.
 IRGC and Tehran municipality have center of women who were formerly addicts in east of city.
 They have emergency telephone number people can dial 123.
 Sanandaj has one building with capacity of 60 people.

+Iraq

+Yanar Mohammed launched the Organization of Women's Freedom in Iraq (OWFI), a group active in supporting women's rights since the U.S.-led invasion; the OWFI set up women's shelters and safe houses to protect women threatened by domestic abuse and honor killings, including the first women's shelter in Iraq, founded in 2003.